Connecting Youth with Plants, Place, and Culture

 Revitalizing Wild, Edible and Medicinal Plant Knowledge

 During GRuB’s 15 years in building just and sustainable food systems, the value of revitalizing wild edible and medicinal plant knowledge has emerged as a priority.
-In spring of 2016 GRuB educator, Elise Krohn gathered a team of twelve highly-skilled educators, nutrition specialists, community food project coordinators and media experts to create the Tend, Gather and Grow Teaching Toolkit.
-This toolkit will be utilized by community educators and K-12 instructors with an emphasis on serving Native and regional communities, and will include:
+In spring of 2016, GRuB educator, Elise Krohn gathered a team of twelve people with skills in plant knowledge, innovative teaching techniques, tribal food sovereignty, community programming, evaluation, media outreach, cultural resilience and holistic approaches to nutrition and wellness to develop the Tend, Gather and Grow Teaching Toolkit.
+Six team members are tribal.

 The Tend project draws upon regional Native knowledge keepers to ensure learning reflects a cultural resilience and holistic approach to nutrition and wellness.
 As opposed to standard classroom lectures and testing, learning is built upon student strengths, such as awakening knowledge of common plants and the engagement of tactile senses to ignite an intrinsic curiosity of nature.
 Participating youth will gain skills to tell their own stories through writing, artwork and video production.